Get started with Real-Time Intelligence in Microsoft Fabric

 This lab takes approximately 30 minutes to complete.

-Note: You need a Microsoft Fabric trial to complete this exercise.
+Note: You need a Microsoft Fabric tenant to complete this exercise.

 Create a workspace

-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, you need to create a workspace with the Fabric capacity enabled.

 - On the Microsoft Fabric home page at